 General Data Protection Regulation (GDPR)

-This data privacy and protection law was enacted in May 2018 by the European Union (EU) and applies to any organization that collects, stores, and processes personal data for any natural persons within the EU, regardless of where the business is based.
+This data privacy and protection law was enacted in May 2018 by the European Union (EU) and applies to any organization that collects, stores and processes personal data for any natural persons within the EU, regardless of where the business is based.
 Failure to comply with the GDPR can result in penalties of up to €20 million or 4 percent of total revenue, whichever is greater.
-Since 2018, multiple businesses have already been fined by data protection authorities in the EU over non-compliance.
+Since 2018, data protection authorities in the EU have fined multiple businesses for non-compliance.

 California Consumer Privacy Act (CCPA)